-This bill aims to amend the Code of West Virginia regarding campaign finance report compliance by significantly increasing civil penalties for violations.
-Specifically, it raises the fines for failing to file required reports or for submitting grossly incomplete or inaccurate reports from $10 per day to a maximum of $500 for the first violation, and $1,000 per report for subsequent violations.
-Additionally, the bill mandates that the Secretary of State must provide written notice to political committees of any violations before imposing fines, allowing a grace period of seven days for filing the required reports and ten days for correcting inaccuracies.
+This bill proposes amendments to West Virginia's campaign finance reporting laws, specifically increasing the civil penalties for failing to file required reports or for submitting grossly incomplete or inaccurate reports.
+The penalties will rise from $10 per day to a maximum of $500 for the first violation, and $1,000 per report for any subsequent violations.
+Additionally, the bill mandates that the Secretary of State must provide written notice to political committees regarding any violations before imposing fines, allowing a grace period of seven days for filing the required reports and ten days for correcting inaccuracies.
 The Secretary of State is also granted the authority to extend compliance deadlines by an additional 14 days for good cause.

 Statutes affected: